JamFfm/PHMeasure/README.md

 This can be done on the board or via software but it's probably easyer on the board because it's probe independant and there are less programming to do.

-Connect GND (both) and Vcc to Raspi GND and 5v.
+Connect GND (both) to Raspi GND and and Vcc to Raspi 5v.
 Please use a levelshifter to avoid damage at the GPIO which only support 3.3v.

 Remove the probe and do a short circuit between the the small BNC hole and the external part of BNC.